 For this reason, images are usually downloaded from the network as soon as the email is opened.
 However, this only works if the recipient is also online and allows images.

-You must therefore assume that your elaborately designed email will not be received by your readers at all.
+You must therefore assume that your elaborately designed email will not reach your readers at all.
 In addition to the aforementioned link to the web version, it is therefore also a good idea to add alt texts to your images.
 This will also help anyone who uses a screen reader.

 Conclusion to your email marketing concept